Chapter 2 - Faculty and Academics

 - There is evidence of preplanning that should include opportunity for input by a representative of the target group to be served and the faculty area having content expertise.

-- Approval Process of Continuing Education Units (CEU's) at UT San Antonio
+- Approval Process of Continuing Education Units (CEUs) at UTSA

-The Office of Extended Education will receive and review all CEU requests.
+Extended Education will receive and review all CEU requests.
 Extended Education may be required to forward CEU requests to an appropriate academic department for an academic integrity review.
 Therefore, ample time must be given to ensure these processes are accomplished.
 No fees will be assessed for internal UTSA CEU offerings.
 However, a fee will be assessed to outside organizations requesting UTSA CEU’s.
-When requesting CEU’s from UTSA, the following items are required.
-Incomplete CEU requests will delay the approval process.
+When requesting CEU’s from UTSA, the following items are required (incomplete CEU requests will delay the approval process):

 - A detailed program/agenda of the conference/seminar/workshop